 Every currently enrolled fully-admitted, degree-seeking student earning a "D+", "D", "F", "FN" or "WF" in a USCB course may take up to two (2) courses (not to exceed 8 credits) for a second time for the purpose of grade forgiveness.
+The original course to be forgiven and the second attempt in the course used for forgiveness must be the same exact course.
 Courses taken at another USC campus cannot be used to forgive courses taken at USC Beaufort.
 Both the first and second grades shall appear on the USC permanent record, but only the second grade will be used in computing the University of South Carolina cumulative grade point average.
 The GPA Hours and the Earned Hours will be removed from the first attempt.
 An explanatory notice will appear on the record.
 Once grade forgiveness is applied to a repeated course, the action may not be revoked.